(keep reading to learn what happened)

 Is Pacific Coast Wine Bar from Bar Rescue still open?

-Pacific Coast Wine Bar closed in March 2022.
+Pacific Coast Wine Bar closed some time around June 2021.
 At that time, it was still doing business as Brix Sunset Beach (as it had been for many years prior to that).

 Brix Sunset Beach closed because it was sold to a new owner.